evhub/coconut/HELP.md

 For the final case study, instead of me writing the code, and you looking at it, you'll be writing the code—of course, I won't be looking at it, but I will show you how I would have done it after you give it a shot by yourself.

 The bonus challenge for this section is to write each of the functions we'll be defining in just one line.
-To help with that, we're going to introduce a new concept up front, shorthand functions.
-A shorthand function looks like this
+To help with that, we're going to introduce a new concept up front, assignment functions.
+An assignment function looks like this
 ```coconut
 def <name>(<args>) = <return value>
 ```